 Find out more about this phase of the project in the earlier entries of our project blog and in this short video.

 We are looking for Interpretation and Education volunteers at the Neolithic houses.
-To get involved, contact our volunteering team on 01793 445009 or at email@example.com.
+To get involved, contact our volunteering team at email@example.com.

 We would like you to share your passion for prehistory and help visitors to learn about Neolithic lifestyles, skills and technologies.
 To find out more about the Neolithic House Interpretation Volunteer role, and the other volunteering positions available at Stonehenge, see our Volunteering Opportunities pages.